 The bio label stands for the use of food from ecological farming and food processing.
 This means, among other things: no chemical plant protection; no easily soluble mineral fertilizers; no use of synthetic growth regulators or hormones; stocking density strictly limited to the amount of land available; the livestock is given own-produced feeds as far as possible; broad renunciation of antibiotics; and natural raw materials instead of additives.

 Two times a week, we offer organic dishes that contain only ingredients from purely organic farming and animal keeping.
 We also offer organic food and drinks in our cafeterias.

 MSC Marine Stewardship Council

 We only use fish that come from MSC-certified fisheries.
 This means that the fishery has been independently certified for exemplary and sustainable fishing in accordance with the MSC guidelines.
 The MSC's blue seal of approval gives consumers the opportunity to make an environmentally conscious choice.
-By opting for MSC-certified fish, we are supporting responsibly managed fisheries.

 MSC Certification Code Studierendenwerk Stuttgart: MSC-C-51632

 All our coffee specialties – whether espresso, latte macchiato or just coffee pure and simple – are made with coffee beans from organic farming and fair trade.